Reporting center for poor landlords

 • threat

-• you did not receive a written lease
+• You have not received a written lease agreement.

-• you did not receive written information about:
+• You have not received written information about:

-• rights and duties of tenant and landlord
+• rights and obligations of both tenant and landlord

-• An annual explanation of service charges (if there are service charges)
+• an annual explanation of the service charges (if there are any service charges)

-• excessive security deposit (more than 2 times the monthly rent)
+• excessive security deposit (more than twice the monthly rent)

-Are you from another EU country, and working temporarily in the Netherlands?
-Report it to municipality if:
+Are you from another EU country and working temporarily in the Netherlands?
+Report this to the municipality if:

-• the rental agreement and the employment contract are 1 document.
-This applies to contracts entered into after July 1, 2023.
+• the lease agreement and the employment contract are one document.
+This applies to contracts concluded after July 1, 2023.

-• all written information that accompanies the lease is written in a language that you as a migrant worker do not understand.
+• All written information relating to the rental agreement is in a language that you, as a migrant worker, do not understand.

 Description

-You can also make a report by phone: 043-388 50 00 from Monday to Friday between 9:00-17:00.
+You can also report by telephone: 043-388 50 00 from Monday to Friday between 9:00 a.m. and 5:00 p.m.
 It is also possible to report anonymously.
-Please note that the municipality cannot contact you.
-For example, the municipality cannot ask you any questions about the abuse.
-Nor can the municipality then put you in touch with organizations that can help you better, such as the rent assessment commission.
+Please note that the municipality will then be unable to contact you.
+For example, the municipality will not be able to ask you any questions about the abuses.
+The municipality will also be unable to help you with referrals to organizations that can better assist you, such as the rent assessment committee.

 Discrimination

-Discrimination is not permitted.
-No discrimination may be made on the basis of race, creed, political opinion, gender, nationality, sexual orientation, marital status, disability or chronic illness.
+Discrimination is prohibited.
+Different treatment on the basis of race, religious beliefs, political beliefs, gender, nationality, sexual orientation, marital status, disability, or chronic illness is not permitted.

 Harassment